BryanSchuetz/dai/_solutions/cda-facebook-reports.md

 layout: solution
 ---

-*November 8, 2021*
+*December 6, 2021*

 The COVID-19 pandemic has revealed the vital role digital technologies play in enabling businesses, communities, and individuals to connect, function, and thrive.
 Ensuring that micro, small, and medium enterprises (MSMEs) can access digital tools is particularly crucial in emerging markets because MSMEs fuel economic growth and spur job creation.
 According to the [World Bank](https://www.worldbank.org/en/topic/smefinance), MSMEs constitute 90 percent of businesses and more than half of employment globally.
 With digital tools, MSMEs enhance their bottom lines by efficiently communicating with customers and suppliers, entering new markets via e-commerce, and accessing digital financial services.
 In the COVID-19 era, [research](https://www.apec.org/-/media/APEC/Publications/2020/7/Supporting-MSMEs-Digitalization-Amid-COVID-19/220_PSU_Supporting-MSMEs-Digitalization-Amid-COVID-19.pdf) shows, using digital tools to manage transactions and engage customers mitigates some of the economic and logistical challenges faced by MSMEs, positioning them for growth.

 To gain a fuller picture of how MSMEs are using digital tools, DAI’s Center for Digital Acceleration partnered with survey firm Ipsos and Meta to administer a large-scale survey across 13 countries: Argentina, Bangladesh, Brazil, Cambodia, Colombia, India, Indonesia, Peru, Philippines, Sri Lanka, Thailand, Vietnam and Mexico.
 Despite the challenges of the pandemic, our researchers took a face-to-face approach allowing us to compare responses from MSMEs operating both online and off.
 The country briefs provide an overview of each country’s digital ecosystem and MSME sector, followed by a summary of findings regarding the impact of digital tool usage on MSMEs and economic growth, highlighting differences in the responses among key segments of the surveyed business population within each country.

 As emerging markets recover and rebound from the immense challenges presented by the COVID-19 pandemic, this research contributes important insights for actors seeking to enhance inclusive economic growth and business resilience.
 The nuanced findings derived from this study’s use of in-person interviews at scale shed light on crucial opportunities for policymakers to equip MSMEs—including offline MSMEs—with digital pathways to growth in the context of the COVID-19 crisis.
 This research articulates clear, actionable approaches to promote inclusivity and resilience amongst both online and offline MSMEs, offering a new bank of insights on the increasingly important role of digital tools in economic growth.
-Today, we’re excited to share findings from our research in Bangladesh, Cambodia, Colombia, Indonesia, Peru, Philippines and Thailand.
-Findings from Argentina, Brazil, India, Sri Lanka, Vietnam and Mexico will be published in the coming months.
+Today, we’re excited to share findings from our research in Bangladesh, Cambodia, Colombia, Indonesia, Peru, Philippines, Thailand, Argentina, Brazil, India, and Sri Lanka.
+Findings from Vietnam and Mexico will be published in the coming months.